jimmyvcr/nssc1-team07/README.md

 ### 3-point Runge-Kutta
-Upgrading to three quadrature nodes ($s = 3$) further boosts the accuracy of both collocation schemes.
+Adding an extra quadrature point for a total of $s=3$ points notably improves accuracy of the RK method for both quadrature schemes.
-The extra stage virtually removes the phase drift and suppresses amplitude damping, with only a slight residual decay visible for Gauss–Radau.
+It effectively eliminates phase shift and reduces errors due to amplitude decay (although Gauss-Radau still experiences some decay).

 #### Gauss-Radau quadrature